 On 16 December 2020 the Watagan Group mines of Ashton, Austar and Donaldson were reconsolidated into the Group as disclosed in Note E1(b) with the assets and liabilities recorded at fair value in line with AASB 3 Business Combinations.
-Due to the reconsolidation date being 15 days from the current reporting sensitivity provided below.
+Due to the reconsolidation date being 15 days from the current reporting date no reassessment of impairment has been undertaken or sensitivity provided below.